dhis2/training-docs/content/android/tg_aggregate.md

 NOTE: To explain validation rules the trainers need to add some data values which will give some validation errors.

-Before this lets understand how we have designed a validation rule in the web application.So only if the validation rule passes it will let you save the data set.
+Before this lets understand how we have designed a validation rule in the web application, and how a data set can be configured to save only if the validation rule passes.

 Let's take one example :